TKouchoanou/orcid-php-client/README.md

            /*** @var Work|Works|Work[] $works  */
      $OrcidClient->send($works);
   ```
-Update: to modify it is imperative to add the putCode and at least the minimum configuration
+Update: This method allows you to modify a Work already sent to Orcid.
+You can only modify a work already present in an orcid account with a putCode to recover.To modify don't forget to set putCode
   ```php
      // update a Work
      $OrcidClient->update($work);
 ```
 Delete: allows you to delete a job.
 It takes as parameter the putCode of work on orcid
 ```php
      // delete a Work
      $putcode=14563;
      $OrcidClient->delete($putcode);
 ```
 ReadSummary: Allows you to read all the works present Orcid registration of the account holder represented by $ oauth.
-It takes no parameters
   ```php
      // read Summary
      $OrcidClient->ReadSummary()